EricMFink/Akademicky/_casebook/chap4.md

 Ultimately, the Circuit decided the Sanford case on the ground that the plaintiffs admitted that the amount in controversy exceeded $75,000, so its endorsement in dicta of the "traditional rule" is just one piece of persuasive authority to weigh, rather than binding authority to follow.

-At the district-court level, "the majority of Sixth Circuit district courts to confront the question have held that counterclaims should not be considered when determining the amount in controversy for purposes of removal jurisdiction[.]"
+At the district-court level, "the majority of Sixth Circuit district courts to confront the question have held that counterclaims should not be considered when determining the amount in controversy for purposes of removal jurisdiction."

 These cases make three points that persuade me that I ought not consider the defendants' counterclaim damages in deciding the amount in controversy.